mrpbennett/my-docusaurus/blog/2025/11/setting-up-zed.md

     "command": "k9s",
     "reveal": "always",
     "hide": "on_success"
-  }
+  },
+  //fuzzy finder
+  {
+    "label": "file_finder",
+    "command": "zed \"$(tv files)\"",
+    "hide": "always",
+    "allow_concurrent_runs": true,
+    "use_new_terminal": true,
+    "shell": {
+      "program": "/bin/zsh",
+    },
+  },
+  // grep search
+  {
+    "label": "grep_search",
+    // Use the command with the --exact flag to disable fuzzy search so it only gives you exact matches "command": "zed \"$(tv --exact text)\"",
+    "hide": "always",
+    "allow_concurrent_runs": true,
+    "use_new_terminal": true,
+    "shell": {
+      "program": "/bin/sh",
+    },
 ]
 ```

 Below are a couple of screenshots of how [K9s](https://k9scli.io/) and [Lazygit](https://github.com/jesseduffield/lazygit) look when they're opened within Zed.
+Folloing on from this [Github Discussion](https://github.com/zed-industries/zed/discussions/22581) you're able to add fuzzy finder and grep search similar to what is provided by LazyVim.
+By using an app called [telvision](https://github.com/alexpasmantier/television).
+Screen shots below:

 #### Lazygit